-Figure 6 assesses how consensus overestimation and belief heterogeneity vary with red hair and Age.
+Figure 6 tests for this prediction using our proxy of reliance on experience, the "red hair" answer, and our proxy for interference, a respondent's age.
+Note that in our data the correlation between age and red hair estimate is low, equal to -0.09, so these two are largely independent sources of variation.
 In the top panel, we split our sample in septiles of red hair.
 In the bottom panel, we split it into septiles of Age.
 Each panel first reports the median estimate of FATALITY and the interquartile range for the full sample, followed by the median beliefs and interquartile ranges of the samples obtained by removing septiles 1 through 6, as indicated in the x-axis.

-&lt;sup>19 A test on the interaction of red hair with all variables included in all waves (Table 1, Column 2) gives p = 0.06.
+21 A test on the interaction of red hair with all variables included in all waves (Table 1, Column 2) gives p = 0.06.
 A test on the interaction of red hair with all variables included in waves 2 and 3 (Table 2 Column 2) gives p = 0.03.